apache/arrow/docs/source/python/timestamps.rst

     +-------------------+-------------------+

 Note that conversion of the aware timestamp is shifted to reflect the time assuming UTC (it represents the same instant in time).
+For naive timestamps, Spark treats them as being in the system local time zone and converts them UTC.

 Now if the session time zone is set to US Pacific Time (PST) we don't see any shift in the display of the aware time zone (it